keagan-b/ScriptHub/README.md

 ## The ScriptHub Website

-The following website is our offical website.
-[ScriptHub Website](https://sites.google.com/students.ocps.net/ScriptHub)
+The official ScriptHub website can be found [Here](https://sites.google.com/students.ocps.net/ScriptHub)

 ## Disclaimer